yogsototh/riemann-dash/README.markdown

 Riemann-Dash
 ============

-remark: the riemann config is the file `riemann-config`.
+Remark: the riemann config is the file `riemann.config`.
 It contains alert rules.

 Riemann-Dash is a javascript, websockets-powered dashboard for Riemann.